 - ACTIVITY – Move your body every day.

 - GOOD PEOPLE – Keep good people close.

 The Health section of Your Next Year is about simple fitness and sensible health habits.
-Health – you and I. We’ve got this covered.
+You and me, healthier this time next year.
+We’ve got this covered. <3